suchialex/CINS3002-Final/instructions.md

     ✅ Part 4: 30 pts
   </summary>

-- In `classes.py`, create three classes using the diagram provided in Part4 - Inheritance Diagram.pdf
+- In `classes.py`, create three classes using the diagram provided in part4 - inheritance diagram

 - In `functions.py` in part4() function body
-  1. Create new pilot object, and call it pilot1
+  1. Create new pilot object, and name it pilot1
   2. Create four variables id = `3045`, name = `Harry Wilks`, cert_level = `AUD-L1`, salary = `75000` (Choose your data types)
   3. Pass arguments id, name, salary, cert_level when you create the object pilot1
   4. Change pilot1’s salary to 85000
   5. Get pilot1’s cert_level and print it
   6. Print all the details of pilot1

-  7. Create new mechanic, call it mechanic1 using id = `3980`, name = `Ian West`, salary = `55000`, specialization = `aerofoil`
+  7. Create new mechanic object, name it mechanic1 using id = `3980`, name = `Ian West`, salary = `55000`, specialization = `aerofoil`
   8. Change mechanic1’s specialization to `wing engineering`
   9. Get mechanic1’s name and print it
   10. Print all the details of mechanic1